Multiple dead in crash involving U. of Southwest golf teams

 “It’s a very tragic scene,” Blanco said.
 “It’s very, very tragic.”

-A bus was carrying members of the New Mexico university’s men’s and women’s golf teams from a tournament in Midland, Texas.
-The school said in a statement that nine people, including the coach, were on board the bus and that initial reports indicated that seven of them were killed, but the investigation was still underway.
+The bus or van was transporting members of the New Mexico university’s men’s and women’s golf teams from a tournament, Blanco said, and the other vehicle involved was a Ford F-150.

-Two passengers were in critical condition at a Lubbock hospital, the school said.
+University President Quint Thurman said in a statement to NBC News that the vehicle was driven by the teams’ coach and carried about seven to nine students.
+He said the coach and some students were among the dead.

-“We are still learning the details about the accident but we are devastated and deeply saddened to learn about the loss of our students’ lives and their coach,” University President Quint Thurman said in a statement.
+“We are still learning the details about the accident but we are devastated and deeply saddened to learn about the loss of our students’ lives and their coach,” Thurman said in the statement.

+Thurman said two students “with serious injuries” were airlifted to a hospital in Lubbock.

 The University of the Southwest is a private, Christian college located in Hobbs, New Mexico, near the state’s border with Texas.
 The teams had been scheduled to play in a tournament Tuesday at Midland College, about 315 miles (505 kilometers) west of Dallas.